TravorLZH/travorlzh.github.io/_posts/2023-07-25-elliptic-functions-transformations-intro.md

 ## Conclusion

 In this article, we began our discussion of the transformation theory by making subtle substitutions inside elliptic integrals.
-By performing Weierstrass substitution, we obtained Jacobian imaginary transformation.
+By performing Weierstrass substitution, we obtained Jacobi's imaginary transformation.
 Using a geometric argument, we give a motivated proof of Landen's transformation.
 After that, we examine the impact of these transformations on elliptic functions and theta functions.

 After Landen's transformation, one is motivated to consider the general problem of determining algebraic relationship between $k$ and $\ell$ such that